ermang/yaima/README.md

 ##### YAIMA-FX-CLIENT

 A JavaFX based client for yaima

+copy paste below to intellij add to vm options check the path!

 ```
 --module-path